Steps to starting a business

-Government organisations also collect and organise demographic and behavioural data about consumers, information you can review for free while doing market research.
-If you're planning on opening a retail location, see if your local city or regional government has any additional resources.
-Some local governments might have statistics about similar businesses and different neighbourhoods.
+Government organizations also collect and organize demographic and behavioral data about consumers, information you can review for free while doing market research.
+If you're planning on opening a retail location, see if your local city or county government has any additional resources.
+Some local governments might have statistics about similar businesses and different neighborhoods.

 3. Create a business plan

 A business plan is like a roadmap for your company.
 It has an overview of your company, the products or services you offer and your plan for the business in the coming years.